shipcod3/FortifyTheWeb/README.md

-FTW- Fortify-The-Web
+FTW - Fortify-The-Web
 =====================

-Fortify The Web - Web Application Security Testing Framework
+Fortify The Web - Web Application Security Testing Framework, the framework will be built under Python language.